 Next, read the reviews, good and bad.
-You can ignore one bad review, but if many reviews mention the same problem, then you can believe them.
+You can ignore one or two bad reviews, but if many reviews mention the same problem, then you can believe them.

-Before you pay you’ll see a page that shows all the different room options.
-Look at this page carefully, especially for:
+Before you pay, you’ll see a page that shows all the different options for rooms.
+Look at this page carefully, especially: